PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Scott J. Reasoner - PDC Energy, Inc.

 Yeah.
 This is Scott, Mike.
 And at this point, we have a solid plan in place to follow the Governor's direction and we're already well into that plan executing around that.
-And we feel like there's not any reason we can't get that done.
+We feel like there's not any reason we can't get that done.
 There's really not a lot of other effort that needs to go into that.
 In our mind, in terms of additional work, it's a substantial amount of work.
 But like I said, we've got about 100 guys out there already working on this.
 And so, we really don't see it as being something that we can't get done.
-When you start to talk about it, it really parallels up well, although there's a little bit more activity required over what has been our long-term plan of our – and it's a flowline integrity management plan.
+When you start to talk about it, it really parallels up well, although there's a little bit more activity required over what has been our long-term plan, and it's a flowline integrity management plan.
 It's something that has some slight nuances to it, but it's something that we can execute around very effectively.
 And I think we really are just accelerating some – some parts of that are just accelerating our flowline management plan.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.

 Thanks for that.
 Scott, I also wanted to ask you about the Greenwich pad you mentioned in your prepared remarks.
 You said you had some mechanical issues there.
 Just want to investigate that.
-Is that you think a one-off issue or any indication of the more complex geology in that region, any commentary you could add around that?
+Is that you think a one-off issue or any indication of the more complex geology in that region?
+Any commentary you could add around that?

 Scott J. Reasoner - PDC Energy, Inc.

 And I appreciate that question, Mike.
 It's something that we really had – what happened is we got a perf gun stuck with some wire on top of it.
-We went into fissure on that and it became a project that we couldn't win with, and so we cut it short.
+We went in to fish on that and it became a project that we couldn't win with, and so we cut it short.
 We had fracked 10 stages at that point, had nothing to do with the geology, the failure of the perforating didn't.
 So it really comes down to one of those one-off circumstances.
 We've been executing cleanly since that time.
 This was just one that didn't go the way we wanted it to.
-So really shouldn't see that often and I hope never again, but you can never say that.
+So really shouldn't see that often.
+I hope never again, but you can never say that.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.